Cherry Bomb (John Mellencamp song)

 "Cherry Bomb" is a song by American rock singer John Mellencamp.
 It was released as the second single from Mellencamp's ninth studio album, The Lonesome Jubilee (1987).
 The single was released in the United States in October 1987, backed with the B-side "Shama Lama Ding Dong".

 Background

 "Cherry Bomb" features a female voice (Mellencamp background singer Crystal Taliefero) and two other male voices (band members Toby Myers and Mike Wanchic) in addition to Mellencamp's on the second verse.
 Mellencamp told GQ magazine in 2022 what inspired him to have voices other than his own take turns singing lead: "Sly and the Family Stone.
-He had all those hit records when I was in junior high, and I love the fact that all the sudden there's a female voice, then a male voice."
+He had all those hit records when I was in junior high, and I love the fact that all of a sudden there's a female voice, then a male voice."

 Lyrics

 "Cherry Bomb" is a nostalgic song that reflects on Mellencamp's teenage years hanging out at the Last Exit Teen Club.
 The opening line of the chorus, "That's when a sport was a sport" is often misinterpreted as "That's when a smoke was a smoke."